Scott Goodman (coach)

 In May 2011, Goodman was appointed High Performance Manager for Athletics New Zealand in January 2022, Goodman after a successful period in New Zealand was appointed Director of Performance Coaching at Athletics Australia.

 He has coached both able bodied and athletes with a disability over 20 years.
-Notable abled bodied athletes include Stuart Rendell, duel Commonwealth Games gold medallist and Tim Driesen, national hammer throw title holder.
+Notable able bodied athletes include Stuart Rendell, duel Commonwealth Games gold medallist and Tim Driesen, national hammer throw title holder.
 Paralympic athletes that he has coached include: Hamish MacDonald, Damien Burroughs, Amanda Fraser, Murray Goldfinch, Wayne Bell and Michael Dowling.
 His work for disability sport was recognised in 2000 with the Australian Sports Medal and in 2008 with the Paralympic Medal.
 The later medal is the highest form of recognition available for a non-Paralympic competitor involved with in Australian Paralympic sport.